 3- After instance, creation dependency will be injected(DI).

-If Bean Class implements any of the below-highlighted interfaces then corresponding method will be invoked in below order(Point 4 – 13).
+If Bean Class implements any of the below-highlighted interfaces then the corresponding method will be invoked in below order(Point 4 – 13).

 4- setBeanName method of BeanNameAware Interface.
 It sets the name of the bean in the bean factory that created this bean.